z1dev/zkanji/README.md

 many Japanese words, vocabulary printing, JLPT levels indicated for words and kanji, a spaced-repetition system for studying and more.

-Please see the License and credit sections at the end of this readme.
+Please see the License and Credit sections at the end of this readme.

 ---